Welcome! Please view our latest releases, our best sellers, our featured products, or just browse our growing site

 "Remarkable!
 Thank you for all the work Mountain Lake Press did in bringing this inspiring CIA Officer's autobiography into print in the manner it long deserved." --Elizabeth Bancroft, Executive Director, Association of Former Intelligence Officers

 "Clear and engaging ...
-Holm corrects the media's portrayal of spying operations as car chases punctuated by martinis shaken-not-stirred and disregard for American laws and values." --André Le Gallo, former senior CIA officer and author of Satan's Spy and the forthcoming The Red Cell
+Holm corrects the media's portrayal of spying operations as car chases punctuated by martinis shaken-not-stirred and disregard for American laws and values." --André Le Gallo, former senior CIA officer and author of Satan's Spy, The Caliphateand The Red Cell

 "A terrific book--required reading!
 His story magnifies the importance of human intelligence in warfare, and is demonstrable of the valor of our clandestine services." --Frank Gaffney, Secure Freedom Radio